Cylindrical model structures: Acknowledgements

-\begin{section}{Cofibrations and fibrations} We introduce a notion of a cofibration and of a trivial cofibration with respect to a cylinder $\cylinder$ or a co-cylinder $\cocylinder$ in a formal category $\cl{A}$.
-We introduce a dual notion of a fibration and of a trivial fibration with respect to $\cocylinder$ or $\cylinder$.
+\begin{chapter}{Cofibrations and fibrations} We introduce the notion of a cofibration with respect to a cylinder or a co-cylinder in a formal category $\cl{A}$, and the dual notion of a fibration with respect to a cylinder or a co-cylinder in $\cl{A}$.
+Given both a cylinder $\cylinder$ and a co-cylinder $\cocylinder$ in $\cl{A}$ which are adjoint, we characterise fibrations with respect to $\cocylinder$ as fibrations with respect to $\cylinder$, and characterise cofibrations with respect to $\cylinder$ as cofibrations with respect to $\cocylinder$.